developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/samples/simulscan/index.md

 ##Overview
-This sample application will show how the Simulscan API's can be used to capture multiple types of data from forms, boxes and the like.
+This sample application demonstrates how Simulscan APIs can be used to capture multiple types of data from forms, boxes and the like.

 ##Prerequisites

-You will need:

-* A SimulScan licensed device
+* A SimulScan-licensed device
 * A Simulscan template
 * A printed copy of the form used to create the template

-##Requirements
-Android API 19 must be installed via the SDK Manager before attempting to load this sample.
+* Android API 19 or higher loaded via the SDK Manager

 ##Loading the Sample Application